 Like you, I [love X activity, am interested in Y cause, participate in Z organization].

+I noticed that our journeys have been very similar.
+Like you, I also started around X years ago, offering Y services.
 I am also an X college graduate.
 I am also from X place.

 When an outreach email seems to come from a random gmail account, with no social profiles, website links or any way of getting an idea about who the sender is, how much trust will it generate in the recipient?